fatliau/ChatRoom_ClientServer/README.md

 - clear the LineEdit widget after each message sent
 - real-time received message display
 - message column always scroll down to the newest message
-- private message shows onto both sender and receiver, with color
+- private message display on both sender and receiver, with color
-- rael-time update for combobox and attendance list at receiving server broadcat
+- real-time updating of combobox and attendance list at receiving server broadcast
 - once the receiver left before the private message sent, dispaly "Not Delivered"
 - window expanding space is preferd for message column